statsun78/mirrorGSEA/README.md

 ## Data availability

-The processed dataset used in the manuscript is available as a release asset (`TCGA.rda`).
+The processed TCGA dataset used in the manuscript is available as a release asset (`TCGA.rda`).

 ---